sfagin89/Self-Adjusting-Traffic-System/README.md

       64 bytes from 192.168.0.10: icmp_seq=2 ttl=64 time=0.197 ms
       64 bytes from 192.168.0.10: icmp_seq=3 ttl=64 time=0.219 ms
       ````
-### Verify Socket Communication between Client-Host Nodes
+### Verify Socket Communication between Client-Server Nodes
 **The following test should be run on both nodes.
 In this example the first test uses node01 as the server and node02 as the client, with the second test reversing the positions.**
 * On the server node run the following command:
   * ````